 STATUS.
 Select this menu item and press the ENTER button to access the STATUS menu, which you can use to view instrument faults and the Event Log contents.
-(See page 56, STATUS menu.)
+(See STATUS menu.)

 CH1 ELSW <status>.
-Select this menu item and press the left (\blacktriangleleft) or right (\triangleright) arrow button to select the desired BNC or LTC (Option LTC only) channel.
+Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to select the desired BNC or LTC (Option LTC only) channel.
 After you select the desired channel, press the ENTER button to access the menu for the selected channel, which you can use to view and configure the channel settings.
-(See page 62, CHANNEL menu.)
+(See CHANNEL menu.)

-The top line of the display lists the following information:
+The top line of the display lists this information: